Bernstein Shur Monthly – February 2019

 Talesha Saint-Marc, a shareholder in the Manchester, NH office was recently named to the New Hampshire Union Leader’s 40 Under 40 list.
 The annual list aims to showcase the brightest achievers in the community and highlight their careers.

-Maine Revises Sexual Harassment Training Requirements
+ME Revises Sexual Harassment Training Requirements

 By: Tara A. Walker